 Type 1 diabetes cannot be prevented because science has yet to determine its cause(s).

-The risk for gestational diabetes can be reduced by the same measures that can help prevent type 2 diabetes: eating healthy foods, staying active, and exercising regularly.
-Losing extra pounds prior to pregnancy is highly recommended.
+Women can reduce their risk for gestational diabetes by doing the same things that help prevent type 2 diabetes.
+Losing extra pounds before becoming pregnant is highly recommended.

-Sores on the feet can be prevented by daily foot and skin inspection, by wearing properly fitting shoes and orthotics, and by practicing good foot care that you can learn from your physical therapist.
+Sores on the feet can be prevented by inspecting your feet and skin daily, wearing good fitting shoes and orthotics, and practicing good foot care.
+You can learn good foot care from your physical therapist.